-The Lead Applicant can add up to five co-applicants to an application by entering their name on GEMS.
-Where you choose to add one of your Mentors as a Co-applicant up to four additional Co-applicants can be added in this section.
-If the Co-applicant is already registered on GEMS, the system will find them and will allow the Lead Applicant to select them.
-Alternatively, a co-applicant can be added manually by entering their name and email details.
-GEMS will send them an email with login details for completing the registration process and will inform them that they have been invited by the Lead Applicant to participate in the application as a Co-applicant.
-Registered Co-applicants can decide whether to accept or reject their participation and must consent to the application being submitted jointly in their name.
-If a co-applicant rejects participation in an application, the Lead Applicant is informed and may revise the application accordingly.
-Co-applicants who accept to participate on an application form at the same time via a pop-up warning.
+The Lead Applicant can add up to five Co-Applicants to an application by entering their name on GEMS.
+If the Co-Applicant is already registered on GEMS, the system will find them and will allow the Lead Applicant to select them.
+Alternatively, a Co-Applicant can be added manually by entering their name and email details.
+GEMS will send them an email with login details for completing the registration process and will inform them that they have been invited by the Lead Applicant to participate in the application as a Co-Applicant.
+Registered Co-Applicants can decide whether to accept or reject their participation and must consent to the application being submitted jointly in their name.
+If a Co-Applicant rejects participation in an application, the Lead Applicant is informed and may revise the application accordingly.
+Co-Applicants who accept to participate on an application will be able to edit the application.
+The system will flag if another user is working on the application form at the same time via a pop-up warning.
 A member of the applicant team may choose to over-ride this pop-up message and continue to enter data, but it is advisable that they contact the other person directly to avoid losing data when applying the override function.

-Each Co-Applicant can manage their contact and CV details (Name, ORCID, institution, profession, education, and employment history,) under 'Manage my Details' section of GEMS and this information will be automatically included in any application that involves this individual.
+Each Co-Applicant can manage their contact and CV details (Name, ORCID, Institution, profession, education, and employment history) under 'Manage my Details' section of GEMS and this information will be automatically included in any application that involves this individual.

-Co-Applicants will be asked to select whether they are a Researcher - Academic, Researcher - Health and Social Care practitioner, PPI Contributor17, Knowledge User, or Other Stakeholder or Expert for the purpose of the proposed research.
-If a Co-Applicants contributes from more than one perspective, please select the dominant role.
+Lead Applicants will be asked to select whether the Co-Applicant is a Researcher - Academic, Researcher - Health and Social Care Practitioner, PPI Contributor, Knowledge User, Other Stakeholder or Expert for the purpose of the proposed research.
+If a Co-applicants contributes from more than one perspective, please select the dominant role.